Blessed Are The Sick – 1991 – Earache

-While Azagthoth would profess to Satan often (although his mother would in the 2020s make God fearing announcements for the band) and admit his admiration for Van Halen over the years, Vincent apparently tilts to Fascism and even was rebuffed by Lemmy of Motörhead for it.
+While Azagthoth would profess to Satan often (although his mother would in the 2020s make God fearing announcements for the band) and admit his admiration for Van Halen over the years, Vincent apparently tilted to Fascism and even was rebuffed by Lemmy of Motörhead for it.
 This is odd behaviour given the presence of his Hispanic band-mates.
 Vincent had told Disposable Underground fanzine issue 2 in 1991 that he would go through any "right-wing conservative mother-fuckers" who would get in his way.
 Tucker’s Ceremony featured Cannibal Corpse guitarist Pat O'Brien.
 Rutan’s Alas featured Cannibal Corpse bassist Alex Webster.
 Azagthoth would later apparently deviate from Satanism.

 MORBID ANGEL - GATEWAYS TO ANNIHILATION - EARACHE